The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Abstract

 \section{Abstract}

 Zoned Namespace (ZNS) defines a new abstraction for host software to flexibly manage storage in flash-based SSDs as append-only zones.
 It also provides a Zone Append primitive to further boost the write performance of ZNS SSDs by exploiting intra-zone parallelism.
-However, making Zone Append effective for reliable and scalable storage, in the form of a RAID array of multiple ZNS SSDs, is non-trivial since Zone Append offloads address management to ZNS SSDs and requires hosts to dedicatedly manage RAID stripes across multiple drives.
+However, making Zone Append effective for reliable and scalable storage, in the form of a RAID array of multiple ZNS SSDs, is non-trivial, since Zone Append offloads address management to ZNS SSDs and requires hosts to specifically manage RAID stripes across multiple drives.
 We propose \sysname, a high-performance log-structured RAID system for ZNS SSDs by carefully exploiting Zone Append to achieve high write parallelism and lightweight stripe management. \sysname adopts a group-based data layout with a coarse-grained ordering across multiple groups of stripes, such that it can use small-size metadata for stripe management on a per-group basis under Zone Append.
-It further adopts hybrid data management to simultaneously achieve intra-zone and inter-zone parallelism through a careful combination of both Zone Append and Zone Write primitives.
-We evaluate \sysname using microbenchmarks, trace-driven experiments, and real-application experiments.
+It further adopts hybrid data management to simultaneously achieve intra-zone and inter-zone parallelism through a careful combination of both Zone Write and Zone Append primitives.
+We implement \sysname as a user-space block device, and evaluate \sysname using microbenchmarks, trace-driven experiments, and real-application experiments.
 Our evaluation results show that \sysname achieves high write throughput and maintains high performance in normal reads, degraded reads, crash recovery, and full-drive recovery.